lscalese/isc-live-global-mover/README.md

 Currently not tested with application server.

 **This is experimental, don't use without testing!**

+Feel free to improve or modify as needed.

 ## Prerequisites
 This needs to have git and docker installed.